gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 * Understand the Three Ways of DevSecOps
 * Understand the Seven Principles and Wastes

+## Introduction
+Throughout this lesson we define different methodologies and approaches associated with DevSecOps.
+Referring back to this section later (or the videos referenced) on a quarterly or bi-annual basis can provide overall feedback and identify ways to improve your organization.

 ### !callout-warning
 ## Watch this
 Before proceeding with the lesson, please take a few moments to watch the following video